rezwan-ahmed-l7/Calculator-App/README.md

 Before running this project, make sure you have installed:

-- Java JDK 17 or later
+* Java JDK 17 or later
-- Maven
+* Maven
-- JavaFX SDK
+* JavaFX SDK
-- VS Code (recommended)
+* VS Code or any Java-supported IDE

 ---

 # Installation & Run

-## 1️ Clone the Repository
+## 1. Clone the Repository

 ```bash
 git clone https://github.com/rezwanahmedtorabee-source/calculator-app.git
 ```

-## 2️ Open Project
+## 2. Open the Project

-Open the project folder in VS Code or your preferred IDE.
+Open the project folder using VS Code or your preferred IDE.

-## 3️ Install Dependencies
+## 3. Install Dependencies

 ```bash
 mvn clean install
 ```

-## 4️ Run the Application
+## 4. Run the Application

 ```bash
 mvn javafx:run